DrKoine Love the text, and she will love you back.

 Stacks Image 468

 If you study the map above, five of the Seven Churches of Revelation are in a general region together (Ephesus, Smyrna, Sardis, Philadelphia, Laodicea), and the distance between them is not as much as appears on a map.
 Smyrna (Izmir) on the coast over to Laodicea (Denizli) in the interior is only about 115 miles, almost like driving from New Orleans to Hattiesburg, MS. Other cities in the region, often ignored by tour groups related to the book of Revelation, have important archeological information to help establish the background of both the Pauline missionary enterprise and the Seven Churches of Revelation.
-These cities include Metropolis, only a few miles north of Ephesus, Hierapolis and Colossae as part of a trip-city complex with Laodicea, and the classical city of Aphrodisias, fabulously illustrative of Roman imperial rule in the provinces of the empire.
+These cities include Metropolis, only a few miles north of Ephesus, Hierapolis and Colossae as part of a tri-city complex with Laodicea, and the classical city of Aphrodisias, fabulously illustrative of Roman imperial rule in the provinces of the empire.
 The other two churches, Pergamum and Thyatira, are a little further north of this map.

 • Revelation—Region: Metropolis